-The effective $R{\theta JA}$ is a critical parameter and depends on many factors such as power dissipation, air temperature/flow, PCB area, copper heat-sink area, number of thermal vias under the package, and adjacent component placement, just to mention just a few.
+The effective R ${\theta JA}$ is a critical parameter and depends on many factors such as power dissipation, air temperature/flow, PCB area, copper heat-sink area, number of thermal vias under the package, and adjacent component placement; to mention just a few.
+The HSOIC (DDA) package utilizes a die attach paddle, or thermal pad (PAD) to provide a place to solder down to the PCB heat-sinking copper.
+This provides a good heat conduction path from the regulator junction to the heat sink and must be properly soldered to the PCB heat sink copper.
 Due to the ultra-miniature size of the VQFN (RNX) package, a DAP is not available.
 This means that this package exhibits a somewhat large value $R{\theta JA}$.
-A typical example of $R{\theta JA}$ vs copper board area can be found in Figure 8-7.
+Typical examples of $R{\theta JA}$ vs copper board area can be found in Figure 9-3 and Figure 9-4.
 The copper area given in the graph is for each layer; the top and bottom layers are 2 oz. copper each, while the inner layers are 1 oz.
-A typical curve of maximum output current vs. ambient temperature is shown in Figure 8-8.
-This data was taken with a device/PCB combination giving an $R{\theta JA}$ of about 50°C/W. It must be remembered that the data given in these graphs are for illustration purposes only, and the actual performance in any given application depends on all of the previously mentioned factors.
+Typical curves of maximum output current vs ambient temperature are shown in Figure 9-5 and Figure 9-6.
+This data was taken with a device/PCB combination giving an $R{\theta JA}$ as noted in the graph.
+It must be remembered that the data given in these graphs are for illustration purposes only, and the actual performance in any given application depends on all of the previously mentioned factors.